RA4Z/Notes/Technologies/Programming Languages/React/Paradigms/Class Components.md

 In [[React]], Class Components are ES6 classes that extend `React.Component`.
 They manage state using `this.state` and update it with `this.setState()`.
-They use lifecycle methods like `componentDidMount` and `componentWillUnmount` instead of hooks.
+They use life-cycle methods like `componentDidMount` and `componentWillUnmount` instead of hooks.
 They are verbose and require method binding for event handlers.
 Class Components have more [[Boilerplate]] code than Functional Components.

 ```Javascript
 import React, { Component } from "react";